SeaWorld in Texas welcomes last orca to be born in its parks

-SAN ANTONIO The last orca to be born at a SeaWorld park, which popularized killer whale shows in the 1960s but faced growing opposition in recent years, has been born in Texas at SeaWorld San Antonio.
+SAN ANTONIO, April 20 The last orca to be born in Texas at a SeaWorld park, which popularized killer whale shows in the 1960s but faced growing opposition in recent years, has been born at SeaWorld San Antonio.

 Veterinarians at the park have not yet determined the gender of the calf, but said the baby and its mother Takara are in good shape and being monitored closely.